rspendl/tezedge/light_node/README.md

 ```

 ### Ffi connection pool max connections
-Max number of FFI pool connections, default: 10
+Max number of FFI pool connections. default: 10
 ```
 --ffi-pool-max-connections <NUM>
 ```

 ### Ffi connection timeout
-Number of seconds to wait for connection, default: 60
+Number of seconds to wait for connection. default: 60
 ```
 --ffi-pool-connection-timeout-in-secs <NUM>
 ```

 ### Ffi pool lifetime
-Number of seconds to remove protocol_runner from pool, default: 21600 (6 hours)
+Number of seconds to remove protocol_runner from pool, default: 21600 (6 hours).
 ```
 --ffi-pool-max-lifetime-in-secs <NUM>
 ```

 ### Ffi pool unused timeout
-Number of seconds to remove unused protocol_runner from pool, default: 1800 (30 minutes)
+Number of seconds to remove unused protocol_runner from pool, default: 1800 (30 minutes).
 ```
 --ffi-pool-idle-timeout-in-secs <NUM>
 ```

 ### Recording context actions
-Activate recording of context storage actions
+Activate recording of context storage actions.
 ```
 --store-context-actions
 ```

 ### Sandbox context patching
-Path to the json file with key-values, which will be added to the empty context on startup and commit genesis.
+Path to the json file with key-values which will be added to the empty context on startup and commit genesis.
 ```
 --sandbox-patch-context-json-file <PATH>
 ```